Kitware/CMake/Modules/readme.txt

 If the QUIET option is given to the command it will set the variable XXX_FIND_QUIETLY to true before loading the FindXXX.cmake module.
-If this variable is set the module should not complain about not being able to find the package and should never issue a FATAL_ERROR.
-If the REQUIRED option is given to the command it will set the variable XXX_FIND_REQUIRED to true before loading the FindXXX.cmake module.
+If this variable is set the module should not complain about not being able to find the package.
+If the
+REQUIRED option is given to the command it will set the variable XXX_FIND_REQUIRED to true before loading the FindXXX.cmake module.
 If this variable is set the module should issue a FATAL_ERROR if the